French and Benelux stocks-Factors to watch on July 25

 July 25 (Reuters) - Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.

-AEROPORTS DE PARIS: ADP released on Monday its half-year results, confirming an upward trend of its EBITDA for 2017.
+ADP released on Monday its half-year results, confirming an upward trend of its EBITDA for 2017.

+Dutch paintmaker Akzo Nobel, grappling with the consequences of rebuffing a 26.3 billion euro ($30.63 billion) takeover bid by U.S. rival PPG Industries, on Tuesday said its core profit in the second quarter fell 6 percent to 461 million euros, due to weak demand in various markets and higher raw material costs.

 Essilor announced on Monday it expects to close Luxottica merger's antitrust process around year-end.
 Essilor and Luxottica have recently filed with the antitrust authorities in the U.S., Canada and Brazil and expect shortly notification of acceptance of merger from China's antitrust authorities.